 “Talent is Overrated: What Really Separates World-Class Performers from Everybody Else”

-Although innate talent obviously does help, this book argues that it is overrated in today’s society and that greater focus needs to be placed on the ability to deliberately practice as this is what differentiates the mediocre from the great.
+Although innate talent obviously does help, this book argues that it is overrated in today’s society and that greater focus needs to be placed on the ability to deliberately practice one’s craft.
+This is what truly differentiates the mediocre from the great.
 Regardless of how much innate talent you may have, if you do not cultivate it in this way, it will go to waste.
 This book also touches upon the fact that overnight sensations are not truly overnight and that they are almost always the result of hard work done over several years.

 “Outliers: The Story of Success”